10 Things That Can Happen to Your Body When You Cut Out Sugar

 Frequent intake of sugary foods and beverages fuels more cravings.
 This is because sugar triggers the release of dopamine, which stimulates the brain's reward center, similar to how addictive drugs impact the brain.
 Because of this, it's not unusual to experience mild withdrawal symptoms such as headaches, anxiety and greater-than-normal sugar cravings for a few days when you cut sugar out.
 Ride this out for a few days though, and cravings for sugary, high-carb foods will begin to decrease significantly.
 To minimize side effects, consider cutting added sugar intake back gradually rather than going cold turkey.

-6. You'll lower your risk for depression.
+6. You'll lower your risk for depression and cognitive decline.

 Improved psychological health is another perk to expect when you cut out sugar.
 This is because higher intakes of added sugar are associated with a significantly greater likelihood of experiencing episodes of depression, anxiety and other mental health issues.
 Researchers think this stems from inflammation in the brain that is triggered by sugar's higher glycemic index, but it's important to point out though that research suggests that the intake of added sugars, not natural sugars or total carbohydrates, appears to be the primary driver.

 Cutting down on sugar can help keep your memory sharp as you age, too.
 In a 2020 cross-sectional study of 3,623 Americans 60 and older published in the journal Nutrients, researchers found an association between high sugar intake and the presence and severity of memory impairment.
 (A similar link was also made with diets high in total fat and carbohydrates.)
 Some research suggests this could be because of elevated inflammation in the brain, leading to memory problems in the hippocampus.
 Type 2 diabetes and cardiovascular disease—two conditions sugar has also been linked to—have been tied to cognitive decline as well.